MTechZilla/.github/profile/README.md

 ## Hi there :wave:

-MTechZilla is a development agency that specializes in website 🌐 and app 📱 development.
+MTechZilla is a software development agency that specializes in website 🌐 and app 📱 development.
 Our team of experienced developers, designers 🎨, and project managers 📊 work together to deliver high-quality, custom solutions to our clients.

 ### 💼 Our Services